Matching Semantically Similar Non-Identical Objects: Related Work

-\paragraph{Feature matchers.} Feature matchers~\cite{feature_matching_survey} find a fine-grained correspondence between images.
+\textbf{Feature matchers.} Feature matchers~\cite{feature_matching_survey, feature_matching_survey2} find a fine-grained correspondence between images.
 The feature matchers are categorized into two types based on the density of matching points: sparse matchers and dense matchers.
-The former runs faster, while the latter gives dense and high accuracy.
-The focus of our study lies in sparse matchers.
-A seminal sparse matcher, SuperGlue~\cite{SuperGlue}, addresses the partial assignment problem for matching by integrating the Transformer attention mechanism~\cite{Transformer} with optimal transport~\cite{OptimalTransport}.
-The state-of-the-art sparse matcher, LightGlue~\cite{LightGlue}, improves SuperGlue by introducing a hierarchical matching structure, achieving high matching accuracy and real-time processing simultaneously.
-GlueStick~\cite{GlueStick} utilizes line segments for structural features.
-In contrast to sparse matchers, dense matchers~\cite{LoFTR, sparse_ncnet, patch2pix, cotr, roma, SGAM, ASpanFormer, ASTR} peruse matching accuracy rather than speed.
-Dense matchers input an image and infer matching using all pixels as keypoints.
-Therefore, it does not require a keypoint detector so it is also called a detector-free model.
-LoFTR~\cite{LoFTR} proposed the first transformer-based method for dense matching, which achieves highly dense matching.
-Recent studies such as ASpanFormer~\cite{ASpanFormer}, which controls the attention span, and ASTR~\cite{ASTR}, which focuses on the role of each pixel.

-\paragraph{} The aforementioned methods are all designed for image matching and do not perform well in our new task, where objects to be matched do not necessarily appear the same and/or images are corrupted~(cf.~\cref{fig:task_NIOM}).
-There are a few studies that aim at robust matching in particular cases.
-For example, DarkFeat~\cite{DarkFeat} address matching in low-light conditions, and SAM~\cite{sceneaware} peruses robustness against large viewpoint change and illumination change.
-As for such image corruptions, we consider fifteen types of common corruptions~\cite{CommonCorruption}, including large brightness change and contrast change.
+Sparse matchers (e.g., SuperGlue~\cite{SuperGlue}, which combines Transformer attention with optimal transport; LightGlue~\cite{LightGlue}, which introduces a hierarchical matching structure for real-time accuracy; GlueStick~\cite{GlueStick}, which exploits line segments as structural features) use limited keypoints for efficiency.
+In contrast, dense matchers (e.g., LoFTR~\cite{LoFTR}, DKM~\cite{DKM}, ROMA~\cite{roma}) pursue matching accuracy rather than speed by matching all pixels.

+\textbf{Semantic correspondence models.} Semantic Correspondence~\cite{SCNet, cats, demystifyingSC, diffhyper} is a task of identifying a semantically similar point in the target image from the given point in the source image, with benchmarks such as SPair-71k~\cite{SPair71k} and PF-PASCAL~\cite{PFPASCAL}.
+Recent models include GeoAware-SC~\cite{GeoAwareSC}, which integrates geometric cues with pre-trained features, and unsupervised methods without annotations~\cite{unsupervisedSC}.
+It is also worth noting that semantic correspondence models run significantly slower than sparse matching methods because feature extraction depends on large generative models, such as Stable Diffusion~\cite{stable_diffusion}.
+For example, it runs roughly 10 times slower in Fig.~\ref{fig:task_NIOM}.

+This study addresses non-identical object matching, unifying the fine-grained alignment of feature matching and the high-level matching of semantic correspondence.
+This makes supervised training technically challenging but also offers unique applications (cf. Sec.~\ref{sub_task_distinction}).
+In another view, we aim for matching that runs in real-time and is robust to object identity variations, corruptions, and domain shifts.
+This covers broader robustness than prior studies~\cite{weaklysemanticmatching, SFD2, dinoloftr}, including DarkFeat~\cite{DarkFeat} and SAM~\cite{sceneaware} for lighting changes.
+See Sec.~\ref{secsupp:rel_details} in the supplementary for detailed related work.